antoniomagherini99/FLOOD_group2/models/ConvLSTM_model/scalers/README.md

 This folder contains the scalers of the ConvLSTM models that were created during the training process.
 These are used to normalize the input and output data of the test datasets.
+These only need to be created once unless the seed/augmentation affects the random split of training and validation datasets.